 Hands-on games and shared treats make memories of how each tool works.
-Next, simple simulations and national statistics show some of the high-level effects.
+Next, simple simulations and national statistics show more high-level effects.
 The effects on pages 54 through 59 are important for the governance of schools, clubs, towns and more.